ssfriedman1/Meat-Consumption-Trends/README.md

 I first had to find many datasets involving meat and animal product consumption, which I found on: https://ourworldindata.org.
 I downloaded the datasets in the form of .csv files and opened them using my code editor of choice - VSCode.
 I then began the process of cleaning and analysing the data.

 ### Data Cleaning ###
-While my final repository does not show it, I first begain my data cleaning by coding a manual way to add continent values to each of the data points in the dataset.
-This was an extremely time and code entensive task until I was able to understand and impliment the .mask function, which cut down my program to no more than 7 lines for the 7 continents.
+While my final repository does not show it, I first begain my data cleaning by manually coding a method to add continent values to each of the data points in the dataset.
+This was an extremely time and code entensive task and was made completely useless when I learned to understand and impliment the .mask function, which cut down my program to no more than 7 lines for the 7 continents.
 ![Mask Func](/images/mask.png?raw=true "Mask Function")